 A word that refers to the male genital in Filipino and unsuspecting non-Ilocano speakers may think just as that.
 This Ilocano word is often used with intensifiers that you've probably heard.
 Nagbayag means 'taking too long.'
 Something that sure will come in handy to say for someone who is taking too long.

-No it isn't referring to the sweet cone-shaped wafer where you put ice cream in called apa.
+No it isn't referring to the sweet cone-shaped wafer where you put ice cream in called apa in Filipino/Tagalog.
 This Ilocano word means quarrel, brawl or fight.
 The Filipino word for this is away just in case you're wondering.

 Sala is your Ilocano word to remember if you're into dancing as for sure this will come in handy.
 Kayat mo nga agsala?
 (Do you want to dance)?

-Another one to add in this list of confusing Ilocano words is this - ayan.
+Another one to add in this list of confusing Ilocano words is the word ayan.
 No doubt it can confuse anyone as well.
 Hearing someone say 'Ayan na' could be easily taken to mean 'There it is' or 'Here she/he comes' as it is easy to assume this is Tagalog.
 Ayan is an Ilocano word that means where.

-Be polite by addressing an older sister or a lady cousin the Ilocano title reserved for an older sibling by addressing her manang.
+Be polite by addressing an older sister or a lady cousin the title in Ilocano reserved for an older sibling, by addressing her manang.
 Manang is the Ilocano counterpart of the Filipino ate which is a title of respect given to an older sister.

 Curious as to what Filipino word this shares pronunciation with, that would be manang which means a woman who dresses up the old fashion way.